 To further expand our services to a broader patient base, we have integrated our online and offline medical resources into our cloud system solutions to offer cloud-based services, including primarily cloud-based remote diagnostic imaging, radiation therapy, supply-chain management and comprehensive support services.
-Specifically, our Jiahe Feiyun Intelligent Radiation Therapy Cloud Service Platform launched in August 2020 enables remote radiation therapy target delineation, radiation modeling, joint consultation, plan customization and quality control, and our Jiahe Yunying Remote Imaging Information Diagnosi Platform launched in April 2021 enables digitalized display, storage, transmission, and processing of diagnostic pathology and diagnostic imaging results.
+Specifically, our Jiahe Feiyun Intelligent Radiation Therapy Cloud Service Platform enables remote radiation therapy target delineation, radiation modeling, joint consultation, plan customization and quality control, our Jiahe Yunying Remote Imaging Information Diagnosi Platform enables digitalized display, storage, transmission, and processing of diagnostic pathology and diagnostic imaging results, and our Jiahe Cloud Asset Management Platform provides one-stop supply-chain management services with improved efficiency and reduced costs.
 We have customized our cloud platforms to ensure the cohesion with the various brands of medical equipment and their operating systems.
-For example, our Jiahe Yunying Remote Imaging Information Diagnosis Platform can be deployed seamlessly in our cooperative centers to facilitate the imaging equipment supplied by various sumpliers
+For example, our Jiahe Yunying Remote Imaging Information Diagnosis Platform can be deployed seamlessly in our cooperative centers to facilitate the imaging equipment supplied by various suppliers.